Healing What Hurts

 I've had so many conversations in the past week with clients who are hurting, we've discussed how they want to feel stronger and leave pain behind.
 How they can deal with painful situations and unfair circumstances.

-The work I do its initially with the physical body, people come to me with a bad back, a frozen shoulder, a disability or just an inability to get their body feeling as healthy as they would like.
-But 9 times out of 10, we fall into emotional healing to reach physical success.
+Initially, the work I do starts with the physical body.
+People come to me with issues such as back pain, frozen shoulders, disabilities, or simply because they feel unable to get their body as healthy as they would like.
+However, nine times out of ten, we end up engaging in emotional healing to achieve physical success.

-The first thing is to understand that this is not the end.
-I love the saying:
+The first step is realizing this is not the end.
+One of my favourite sayings is:

 “It will be alright in the end.
 If it’s not alright, then it’s not the end”.

-This is true.
-For all of us.
-Whether you are getting knock backs in your personal life, professional life or in your health.
-Trust that this change is for your greater good, however cruel it feels.
-It can particularly feel cruel if it’s happened before or if you’ve given your all to someone else who’s returned your love with a stomach flipping sting but whatever your feeling, these are emotions.
-They are not you.
-They are tools to teach you what it right and what is wrong for you. (more on this in the listen to yourself section).
+This is true for all of us.
+Whether you’re experiencing setbacks in your personal life, professional life, or with your health, trust that these changes are for your greater good, however cruel they may feel.
+It can be particularly harsh if it’s happened before, or if you’ve given your all to someone who’s returned your love with a painful sting.
+But whatever you’re feeling, these are emotions—they are not you.
+They are tools to teach you what is right and what is wrong for you (more on this in the "Listen to Yourself" section).

-As touched upon in the poem, These ‘knock backs’ are really life (the universe, god, fate, whatever you want to call it) telling you that you have walked down the wrong path.
-These ‘wrong paths’ are entered by having a disconnect with yourself.
-Either we push ourselves to keep going until life makes you stop or we are led by helping others and not putting ourselves first.
-You likely have not realised that you are worth much more than you have been allowing into your life.
-So when you feel ‘I’m an unlucky person, why do bad things happen to me?’ it’s because you haven’t realised how fabulous you really are and you’ve only been allowing yourself to have, experience and be treated, less than you deserve.
+These ‘knockbacks’ are life (the universe, fate, God—whatever you prefer to call it) telling you that you’ve gone down the wrong path.
+These wrong paths are often a result of being disconnected from yourself.
+Either we push ourselves too hard until life forces us to stop, or we prioritise helping others over putting ourselves first.
+You may not have realised that you are worth much more than you’ve been allowing into your life.
+So when you think, "I’m unlucky, why do bad things happen to me?" it’s because you haven’t recognised how fabulous you truly are—you’ve only been allowing less than you deserve into your life.

-Recognise that you have not be listening to yourself.
-Maybe you have been doing what you think is right, or going after what you think you want but I can confidently say that if you’ve recently had a set back, I know you have not been listening to yourself properly.
-I bet you have made yourself so busy that you’ve had no time to rest alone, to meditate or just enjoy a nice bath or some good old fashioned thinking time.
+Recognise that you haven’t been listening to yourself.
+Maybe you’ve been doing what you think is right, or going after what you think you want.
+But I can confidently say that if you’ve recently had a setback, you haven’t been listening to yourself properly.
+I bet you’ve made yourself so busy that you’ve had no time to rest, meditate, enjoy a bath, or self-reflect.

-If things aren't where you want them to be right now, recognise that you are free to get on with much more and you have created space to have so much more, now.
-There is no such things as a ‘bad situation’ as every situation leads you to a better one, if you listen and allow life to show you what’s really waiting for you.
+If things aren’t where you want them to be right now, realise that you’ve created space for more.
+Every situation leads you to a better one if you listen and allow life to show you what’s waiting for you.

-The idea of hanging on will only cause you pain.
+Hanging on will only cause you more pain.

 Instead, try this:

-Every time a memory or a thought about what’s happened or how bad your situation is, comes into your head; Say to yourself either in your head or out aloud ‘that’s the past and not for me right now’.
-End that thought, come back into the present moment and focus on what you are currently doing.
-It might take days or weeks of practise but it will re-train your mind to stop giving attention to negative thoughts.
+Whenever a memory or thought about your situation comes into your head, say to yourself, either mentally or aloud, "That’s the past, and not for me right now."
+End the thought, come back to the present, and focus on what you’re currently doing.
+It might take days or weeks of practice, but it will retrain your mind to stop giving attention to negative thoughts.

 Not forgiving a situation or circumstance only hurts you.

-Forgive them, forgive the situation, forgive yourself, forgive the Universe (God, Life, etc etc) for putting you in that situation.
-You do not need to carry any negative feelings or thoughts around with you.
-That will only weigh YOU down.
+Forgive others, forgive the situation, forgive yourself, and forgive the universe (or whatever you believe in) for putting you in that position.
+You don’t need to carry negative feelings or thoughts around—they will only weigh you down.

-This isn’t to say that you should push thoughts away.
-Pushing a thought or feeling away can result in it coming up physically (as a pain or illness).
-Remember our bodies are always talking to us, so instead is important to recognise how you feel and where your mind wants to go.
-The difference is that you are not giving the mind, attention.
+This isn’t about pushing thoughts away.
+Pushing a thought or feeling away can cause it to manifest physically (as pain or illness).
+Instead, it’s important to recognise how you feel and where your mind wants to go.
+The key difference is not giving the mind undue attention.

-A wonderful meditation and mindfulness technique to practise this is:
+A wonderful mindfulness practice to help with this is:

 Find a calm place where you cannot be disturbed and sit in a comfortable position.